gedrutten/Portfolio/content/jso/Week01.md

 #### Vincent Leroy
-I have looked at moire effect before, but only in the context of parrallel lines and the flashing nature you get when 2 grids pass by each other.
+I have looked at moire effect before, but only in the context of parallel lines and the flashing nature you get when 2 grids pass by each other.
 I'd like to explore fine wire structures that overlap to create moire effect, or an effect similar to these by Vincent Leroy.
 {{< youtube WXhJ9b5Oa0U >}}